gentijo/QuakeCatcher/README.md

 We live in the Bay Area and have friends who live in other earthquake heavy regions (Japan) so this is just our way of getting involved.
 This is also a great project to learn about electronics, coding and industrial design.

 Check out [Ready.gov](http://www.ready.gov/earthquakes) for more great resources on earthquake readiness.

+#### How You Can Participate ####

+First thing you can do is help out with the Quake Catcher community.
+Visit http://qcn.stanford.edu and find out how you can participate.

+If you're interested in the hardware or code we're on <a href="https://github.com/gentijo/QuakeCatcher/">github</a>!
+Otherwise, contact us here: jianshen+gio@gmail.com

+#### Team GIO ####

+John Gentilin, Raymond Chan and Jian Shen